-The Trump administration has announced that it would ramp up Immigration and Customs Enforcement (ICE) efforts to arrest and deport immigrants across the United States – stoking more fear in immigrant communities, which have been subject to numerous attacks under this administration.
+The Trump administration has ramped up Immigration and Customs Enforcement (ICE) efforts to arrest and deport immigrants across the United States – tearing apart families and communities and stoking more fear among immigrants, who have been subject to numerous attacks under this administration.

 No one should be detained and deported.
 And it’s critical that we do all that we can to protect our community members to ensure they live in safety and peace that we all deserve.

 Here are eight ways that allies can stand with immigrant communities against ICE today:

 For decades, ICE and Customs and Border Protection (CBP) have separated families and terrorized our communities.
 Our federal budget should not be used to fund President Trump’s anti-immigrant agenda.
 As Congress and the president continue to negotiate a 2020 budget, tell your representatives: Cut funding to ICE and CBP to defund hate!

 Spread the messages “Keep loved ones together: Stop ICE and Border Patrol,” “Abolish ICE,” and “Sanctuary Everywhere” using our posters and social media graphics.
 Use them for actions, display them in public spaces, or share them with your networks on Facebook, Twitter, Instagram, and other social media.

 We all have rights and deserve to be treated with dignity and respect, even when confronted by ICE or other law enforcement.
 Our online resource (in English and Spanish) provides an overview of your rights at home, in your car, and in detention as well as how to prepare for these emergencies.